Creativity

 We have been too successful for our own good.
 Waipa District Council can not get enough staff to do the maintenance required on our plantings so we have to do it ourselves.

-We spend 2-3 hours in the field, then adjourn to a cafe to put the world to rights over morning tea.
+We spend 2 hours or so in the field, then adjourn to put the world to rights over morning tea.

 At Lake Te Ko Utu.